This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in November and beyond.

 The Samsung Galaxy Note 9's hardware upgrades ensures the device will get feature-rich versions of Samsung's upgrades for several years to come.
 Samsung's Android updates for older phones are often limited by their aging hardware.

-The Samsung Galaxy Note 9 is one of the first Galaxy devices to run Android 8.1 Oreo, a newer version of Oreo, and Samsung's new Experience UI.
+The Samsung Galaxy Note 9 is one of the first Galaxy devices to run Android 8.1 Oreo, a newer version of Oreo, and Samsung's new Experience UI (now called One UI).
 It's also running Samsung's new Bixby 2.0 assistant.

 Bixby 2.0 comes with improvements to the AI's accuracy, an improved SDK, better support for third-party applications.
 As of right now you can use Bixby to launch third party apps, but you can't do much else.

-Bixby 2.0 will eventually make it onto other devices like the Galaxy S9, but you'll likely have to wait for Samsung to issue it with a major software update, probably Android 9.0 Pie.
-And if the roll out is anything like Oreo, that might mean waiting until late 2018 or the first half of 2019.
+Bixby 2.0 will eventually make it onto other devices like the Galaxy S9, but you'll likely have to wait for Samsung to issue it with a major software update, probably Android 9.0 Pie which is set to arrive in January.

-We expect the Galaxy Note 9 to be one of the first Samsung devices upgraded to Google's new Android 9.0 Pie update.
+The Galaxy Note 9 will be one of the first Samsung devices upgraded to Samsung's Android 9.0 Pie update and One UI.
 Android Pie is now available for Pixel phones and select devices from OEMs like Essential.

 If you plan on keeping your next phone for several years and you think you might want the latest features, fixes, and patches without having to install custom software, think about going with the Samsung Galaxy Note 9 over an older Galaxy phone.